kschweig/OfflineRL/README.md

 ```shell script
 python ex_XX.py --run 0 --dataset 2
 ```

+Note that experiments 01 - 06 are the main experiments and 101-106 are the additional experiments regarding isomorphic and homomorphic transformations and domain shifts.

 ## Results
 After all experiments are concluded, one has to combine the logged files and create the plots by executing